 Integrated machine: £90

-If you live within the delivery area of a John Lewis & Partners shop your new appliance will usually be delivered by one of our green vans.
+If you live within the delivery area of a John Lewis & Partners shop your new appliance will usually be delivered by one of our vans, unless it's coming direct from a supplier.

 We'll connect your appliance to the water and waste pipes, switch it on, and do a test wash.